-3.31 Management of Contractors on School Site
+3.32 Management of Contractors on School Site

 The school recognises the need to select and appoint competent contractors to carry out work on its behalf.
-When selecting and vetting contractor's health and safety, policies, procedures, risk assessments, method statements and past health and safety performance will be assessed and checked.
+When selecting and vetting contractor's, insurance, DBS, risk assessments, method statements, qualifications, memberships of trade bodies and past health and safety performance will be assessed and checked, records should be kept of checks made.

-3.32 Traffic Management
+3.33 Traffic Management